 Houston International Seafarers Center

 The Houston International Seafarers Center is a ‘home away from home’ for seafarers visiting the Port of Houston by meeting their spiritual, social and physical needs through support, assistance and fellowship.
-We visit ships 7 a days a week, 365 days a year.
+We visit ships 7 days a week, 365 days a year.
 We are a secure resource for transportation, various communication service tools, building relationships and providing a safe harbor for all seafarers.

 Our History